akshaysin/pedestrian_detect/README.md

-## A simple python script to detect pedestrians in an image using python's opencv
+## A simple and smooth python script to detect pedestrians in an image using python's opencv

 ### Steps